Google PageSpeed Insights for Framer Sites (2026)

 Run tests from both desktop and mobile views, as mobile loading speeds tend to be slower.

-If you’re still optimising your design, check out Optimising Your Framer Template for Speed and Performance for practical techniques.
+If you’re still optimizing your design, check out Optimizing Your Framer Template for Speed and Performance for practical techniques.

 1.2 Accessing Google PageSpeed Insights